george-steel/sigdigs-ebook/md-content/glossary.md

 frequent friction among themselves: the Orange Free State, the Zulu Free State, and the Transvaal Free State.
-The Free States are also notable for being one of the areas where the magical world is wholly out of sync with the Muggle world's borders.
+The Free States are also notable for being one of the areas where the magical world is wholly out of sync with the Muggle world’s borders.

 Goddess, The
 :   See **Granger, Hermione Jean**.